 - Hand/red hand – Pledge of faith, sincerity, and justice; two right hands conjoined represent union and alliance/mark of a baronet

-- Harp – Well-composed person of tempered judgment; contemplation; mystical bridge between heaven and earth
+- Harp – Well-composed person of tempered judgment; contemplation; a mystical bridge between heaven and earth

 - Horns – Strength and fortitude